drpatrik/yammc/README.md

         I have spent the last 30 years developing software but the last game I wrote was a Tetris clone for the Hercules graphic card back in 1989.

         Still plenty of work to do.
+Next updates will include:

+        - new animation for time
+        - delta update instead of xx frame / s

         mkdir build